Skip to main content

 To be eligible for the British Council Scholarships for Women in STEM, you must:

-• Have applied for one of our eligible master's course listed above for 2023 entry.
+• have applied for one of our eligible master's course listed above for September 2026 entry

-• Are an employee, a former employee, or relative* of an employee of the British Council Scholarships for Women in STEM.
+• are an employee, a former employee, or relative 2 of an employee of His Majesty’s Government or the British Council in the eligible countries

 About the British Council